 College students are under unbelievable financial, relationship and academic stress and are often away from everyone who supports them.
 They are very vulnerable.

 Sexual harassment in educational settings is particularly heinous because oftentimes they have large sums of money invested in their education.
-Unlike a job they could resign from, or a high school where their parents and the law could protect them-- college students are more vulnerable to the grooming of predatory professors, have less protection, and access to fewer resources than at any other time in their lives.
+Unlike a job they could resign from, or a high school where their parents and the law could protect them-- college students are more vulnerable to the grooming of predatory professors, have less protection, and have access to fewer resources than at any other time in their lives.

 That presumes that all professors won't retaliate when or if students don't do what they want.
-Even if a professor is not directly responsible for a students grade, because evaluation in most academic disciplines is very subjective, they still have power that can be used to damage a student's career.
-Because of that power, THE STUDENT IS NEVER COMPLETELY FREE TO TO CONSENT OR SAY NO.
+Even if a professor is not directly responsible for a students grade, because evaluation in most academic disciplines is highly subjective, they still have power that can be used to damage a student's career.
+Because of that power, THE STUDENT IS NEVER COMPLETELY FREE TO CONSENT OR SAY NO.